Home / Blog

 Color change

-Colors
+3. Colors

 Diamonds are typically colorless, but not always.
 Naturally-colored diamonds are formed when trace elements interact with the carbon during the diamond’s creation.
 Peachy or yellow-tinted champagne diamonds are a popular alternative to white diamonds, but diamonds can also be found in other “fancy” colors.

-Sapphires are found in the following colors:
+Sapphire is found in the following colors:

 - Blue